Roiqk7/Algorithm_Visualizer/README.md

-# Algorithm_Visualizer
+# Algorithm visualizer
-Here are my programs which visualise different algorithms.
+Here are my programs which visualise different algorithms using SFML written in C++.